Germany's teacher shortage puts schools in crisis mode – DW – 12/12/2023

 For more than 30 years, Rebecca* has been teaching at a high school near Hamburg.
 Her subjects are English and history.

 German, math and English are classified as "core subjects" and prioritized for instruction.
-When staffing falls short, other subjects such as history classes are canceled — even for months at a time.
+When staffing falls short, other subjects such as history classes are canceled — sometimes for months at a time.

 "We are always understaffed," said Rebecca.
 "The school administration can't fill vacancies and often my co-workers are out sick for weeks or even months because they're burned out from overwork."

-The result: cuts in the curriculum.
+The result is cuts in the curriculum.
 Some schools have resorted to a four-day week for classes.
 Across Germany, tens of thousands more teachers are needed.
-No one knows the exact number.
+No one knows the exact number the school system is missing.

 In Germany's federalized system, education falls under the authority of the 16 regional states.
-The resulting differences in the kinds of schools, in curricula and instructors' workloads make standardized calculations difficult.
+The resulting differences in the kinds of schools, in curricula and teachers' workloads make it difficult to compare the situation and gain an overview for the whole of Germany.

 More schoolkids, fewer teachers